-Based on our audit procedures, we conclude that, except for the effects, if any, of the matter described in the preceding paragraph, for the period January 1, 2021, to December 31, 2023:

-- The relief association took appropriate corrective action to address three of the four findings contained in our prior audit report.
-However, the relief association failed to take appropriate corrective action to address the one remaining finding contained in our prior audit report, as listed below, and discussed in the Status of Prior Findings section of this report. - The relief association, in all significant respects, complied with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds, except as noted in the findings listed below and discussed later in this report.
+Based on our audit procedures, we conclude that, for the period January 1, 2021, to December 31, 2023, the relief association, in all significant respects, complied with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds, except as noted in the findings listed below and discussed later in this report.

-Finding No. 1 - Noncompliance With Prior Audit Recommendation - Failure To Maintain A Pennsylvania Sales Tax Exemption Number
+Finding No. 1 - Unauthorized Expenditure Finding No. 2 - Failure To Obtain A Pennsylvania Sales Tax Exemption Number